Journalism ethics and standards: Variations, violations, and controversies

 There are a number of finer points of journalistic procedure that foster disagreements in principle and variation in practice among "mainstream" journalists in the free press.
 Laws concerning libel and slander vary from country to country, and local journalistic standards may be tailored to fit.
-For example, the United Kingdom has a broader definition of libel than does the United States.
+For example, the United Kingdom has a broader definition of libel than the United States.

 Accuracy is important as a core value and to maintain credibility, but especially in broadcast media, audience share often gravitates toward outlets that are reporting new information first.
 Different organizations may balance speed and accuracy in different ways.
 The New York Times, for instance, tends to print longer, more detailed, less speculative, and more thoroughly verified pieces a day or two later than many other newspapers.
 24-hour television news networks tend to place much more emphasis on getting the "scoop".
 Here, viewers may switch channels at a moment's notice; with fierce competition for ratings and a large amount of airtime to fill, fresh material is very valuable.
 Because of the fast turn-around, reporters for these networks may be under considerable time pressure, which reduces their ability to verify information.

 Laws with regard to personal privacy, official secrets, and media disclosure of names and facts from criminal cases and civil lawsuits differ widely, and journalistic standards may vary accordingly.
 Different organizations may have different answers to questions about when it is journalistically acceptable to skirt, circumvent, or even break these regulations.
 Another example of differences surrounding harm reduction is the reporting of preliminary election results.
 In the United States, some news organizations feel that it is harmful to the democratic process to report exit poll results or preliminary returns while voting is still open.
 Such reports may influence people who vote later in the day, or who are in western time zones, in their decisions about how and whether or not to vote.
 There is also some concern that such preliminary results are often inaccurate and may be misleading to the public.
 Other outlets feel that this information is a vital part of the transparency of the election process, and see no harm (if not considerable benefit) in reporting it.